Waterway Cleanup & Restoration Program

 For questions about volunteering with this program:

-• THIS SUMMER - Volunteer to clean up our waterways: The flood of May 2010 deposited tons of manmade and natural debris in our waterways, eroding stream banks and creating choke points capable of triggering floods.
+• Volunteer to clean up our waterways: The flood of May 2010 deposited tons of manmade and natural debris in our waterways, eroding stream banks and creating choke points capable of triggering floods.
 Much of this debris still remains.
 Join Hands On Nashville and its partners the Cumberland River Compact, Harpeth River Watershed Association, Richland Creek Watershed Alliance, and Whites Creek Watershed Alliance in helping remove debris from creeks and streams.
 These projects are perfect for corporate, faith-based, or community groups.
 Individuals are also welcome to join.
 This effort is made possible by the U.S. Department of Housing and Urban Development, the Metropolitan Development and Housing Agency, and Mayor Dean’s Impact Nashville initiative.

 > Sign up for upcoming waterway cleanup projects.

 About the Nashville Waterway Recovery and Restoration Program

 With leadership gifts from Cummins, The Metro Nashville Disaster Response Fund of The Community Foundation of Middle Tennessee, and The River Fund of The Community Foundation of Middle Tennessee, and in partnership with Impact Nashville, Metro Water Services, and four water conservation organizations – Cumberland River Compact, Harpeth River Watershed Association, Richland Creek Watershed Alliance, and Whites Creek Watershed Alliance – all Davidson County waterways have been assessed, and over 65 volunteer projects have been completed between 2010 and 2012.
-Through these projects, 1,642 volunteers completed over 128,000 house of service.
+Through these projects, 1,642 volunteers completed over 128,000 hours of service.

 With funding from the U.S. Department of Housing and Urban Development made available to HON through the Metropolitan Development and Housing Agency, an additional 66 waterway cleanup projects will occur in 2013 and 2014.